tzufitltaboola/taboola-ios-api/README.md

 The `onItemClick` method will be called every time a user clicks a recommendation, right before triggering the default behavior.
 You can block default click handling for organic items by returning `false`.

-* Return **`false`** - abort the default behavior, the app should display the recommendation content on its own (for example, using an in-app browser).
-(Aborts only for organic items!)
+* Return **`false`** - abort the default behavior, the app should display the recommendation content on its own (for example, using an in-app browser). **NOTICE: Aborts only for organic items!**
 * Return **`true`** - this will allow the app to implement a click-through and continue to the default behaviour.

 `isOrganic` indicates whether the item clicked was an organic content recommendation or not.

-**Best practice would be to suppress the default behavior for organic items, and instead open the relevant screen in your app which shows that piece of content.**
+**Best practice would be to suppress the default behavior for organic items, and instead open the relevant screen in your app which shows that content.**

 ## 2. Example App
 This repository includes an example Android app which uses the `TaboolaApi`.